matthewstirling/capstone-2023.github.io/index.md

 details for the Flock Freight section of the capstone class.

 This domain of inquiry studies typical business problems within the freight industry.
-Specifically we'll investigate two problems:
-* offer acceptance and auction marketplace theory
+Specifically we'll investigate offer acceptance and auction marketplace theory.
-* next best actions modeling for carriers

 ## Staff, contact info, and office hours